nginxinc/nginx-gateway-fabric/tests/README.md

     make delete-kind-cluster
     ```

-2. Delete the cloud VM, if required
+2. Delete the cloud VM and cleanup the firewall rule, if required

     ```makefile
     make cleanup-vm